 If you think you’re paying too much council tax it could be because your property is in the wrong council tax band.
-How can you challenge it?
-What are the pros and cons?
+So how can you challenge your council tax band?
+And what are the pros and cons of challenging it?

 The council tax banding system varies depending on whether you live in England, Scotland, Northern Ireland or Wales.